Delhi: Ancient and early medieval periods

 The earliest architectural relics date back to the Maurya period (c.
 300 BCE); in 1966, an inscription of the Mauryan Emperor Ashoka (273–235 BCE) was discovered near Srinivaspuri.
 Remains of several major cities can be found in Delhi.
 The first of these was in the southern part of present-day Delhi.
-King Anang Pal of the Tomara dynasty built Lal Kot and several temples in 1052 CE.
-Vigraharaj Chauhan conquered Lal Kot in the mid-12th century and renamed it Qila Rai Pithora.
+Tomara Rajput King Anang Pal built the Lal Kot and several temples in 1052 CE.
+The Chauhan Rajputs under Vigraharaja IV conquered Lal Kot in the mid-12th century and renamed it Qila Rai Pithora.